Nijo Castle (Nijo-jo) in Kyoto

 Facts & Figures

 Nijo Castle, a UNESCO World Heritage Site in Kyoto, was the former residence of Tokugawa Ieyasu (1543 - 1616), founder and first shogun of the Tokugawa shogunate.
-The massive stone walls, the wide moat and huge gates of the castle are an impressive sight and a testimonial of the power of the Tokugawa clan, which ruled Japan for over 260 years.
+It is the oldest existing palace building in the country.
+The massive stone walls, the wide moat, and the huge gates of the castle are an impressive sight and a testimonial of the power of the Tokugawa clan, which ruled Japan for over 260 years.

 - Nijo Castle: